 Public transport in Malaysia, and more specifically in the Klang Valley is largely a hit and miss affair.
-On one hand, Malaysia has modern and relatively well-maintained transportations, but the often widely issue with it is its integration for the public.
+On one hand, Malaysia has modern and relatively well-maintained transportations, but the often-wide issue with it is its integration for the public.

 The main artery for the rakyat (common people), the bus industry has grown by leaps and bounds and covers all the major roads and areas in Malaysia.
 In the Klang Valley itself, there are hundreds of busses running throughout the different areas.